Hey everybody, and welcome back to PT Pioneer.

 Final Words on How to Become a Personal Trainer in Michigan

-Michigan is a state with a generally low engagement when it comes to health and fitness.
+Michigan is a state with a generally low engagement in health and fitness.

 It won’t be my first choice if you’re considering relocating.

-However, if you are bound by fate to the state, there is enough opportunity and the potential to pull in a decent salary.
+However, if you are bound by fate to the state, there is enough opportunity and the potential to earn a decent salary.

 There are also numerous educational opportunities to upskill and optimize your odds.